How Long Between Laser Hair Removal sessions Do I need to Wait

 1. How does laser hair removal work?

-Laser hair removal is a treatment that uses selective photothermolysis.
+Laser hair removal treatments that uses selective photothermolysis.
 The laser machine will create a beam of light targeting a specific light-absorbing objects without damaging the surrounding skin tissues.
 This can be achieved thanks to using a specific wavelength and pulse duration.
 During a laser hair removal session, the beam of light or laser will target the pigments in the hair.

-Once the energy is absorbed by the hair, it will travel all the way down to the hair follicle where it will turn into thermal energy.
-Then, the heat will damage the hair follicle preventing it from producing any more hair.
-In other words, the laser will cauterize the blood vessel feeding the follicle.
+Once the energy is absorbed by the hair, and the laser is activated, its beam passes through your skin and damages the hair follicles, .it will travel all the way down to the hair follicle where it will turn into thermal energy.
+In other words, the laser will cauterize the blood vessel feeding the hair follicles.
 If it does not have fuel, it cannot function.

 However, improvement in laser technology such as Nd:YAG lasers allow people of color and people with fair hair to undergo laser hair removal as well.
 One session of laser hair removal will target between 18% and 20% of all body hair on the targeted area.
 This is due to the hair growth cycle.